yebipo/shrinky/README.md

 * GLEW
 * GLFW
 * Vulkan (Vulkan and GLFW support is under development)
-* sstrip by elfkickers
+* `sstrip` from elfkickers

-Quick installation of dependencies
+Quick installation of dependencies:

-    pacman --needed -S base-devel elfkickers glew glfw sdl2 vulkan-devel
+    pacman --needed -Sy base-devel elfkickers glew glfw sdl2 vulkan-devel

 ## About Shrinky

-This application can be used for the following purposes purposes:
+This application can be used for the following purposes:

 - Building size-limited binaries directly from C/C++.
 - Generating a header file to hide the complexities of size-limited